-The content is based on A guide to Enfield street names, by Graham Dalling.
+These pages are based on the book A guide to Enfield street names, by Graham Dalling.
 Published about 1982 by the Enfield Preservation Society.
 (Heritage Series, no. 2). – ISBN 0 907318 01 0. – Now out of print.

 Introduction by Graham Dalling

 Before 1884, when the Enfield Local Board of Health adopted a policy of erecting name plates, street naming in Enfield was in a state of total anarchy.
 Many streets were known simultaneously by a number of different names, and to add to the confusion there were often cases of several streets having the same name.
 It is hardly surprising that in 1881, shortly before the census was taken, the Registrar General wrote to the Enfield Local Board of Health complaining about the problems caused to census enumerators by the lack of street name plates and street numbering.
 The postmen of this period must have had an incredibly difficult time.

 In this book I have tried to produce a guide to the street names of Enfield.
 Obviously, to include every single one would result in a work of unpublishable length.
 Therefore I have restricted myself to those streets in existence by 1914.